bom123a/discord-welcome-bot/README.md

-# discord-welcome-bot
+# Discord Welcome Bot

-Simple Welcome Bot for Discord that greets new members and assigns roles automatically.
+A simple Discord bot that automatically welcomes new members and assigns them a specified role.

+## Features

+- Automatically greets new members.
+- Assigns roles to new members.
+- Configurable welcome message and settings via `config.json`.